-Panasonic G6 versus Panasonic GX800
+Panasonic G6 vs GX800

-The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were revealed to the public, respectively, in April 2013 and January 2017.
+The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were officially introduced, respectively, in April 2013 and January 2017.
 Both the G6 and the GX800 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G6 has a resolution of 15.9 megapixel, whereas the GX800 provides 15.8 MP.
+The G6 has a resolution of 15.9 megapixels, whereas the GX800 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (33 percent) than the Panasonic G6.
 Moreover, the GX800 is markedly lighter (31 percent) than the G6.
 In this context, it is worth noting that neither the G6 nor the GX800 are weather-sealed.

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.